abelpz/passage-recorder/blog/6-removing-unwanted-ui-elements.md

 }
 ```

 this will hide the menu bar and status bar in the browser-only app, it will not remove them from the bundle since they are still needed for Theia to work properly.
+Check the [browser-only/package.json](../browser-only/package.json) file to see the changes made to the `theia.frontend.config.preferences` object.

 ### Remove unnecessary dependencies